Dallinger/Dallinger/docs/source/installing_python.rst

 Ubuntu
 ~~~~~~

-Ubuntu 18.04 LTS ships with Python 3.6 while Ubuntu 16.04 LTS ships with Python 3.5.
-(Both also ship a version of Python 2.7)
+Ubuntu 18.04 LTS ships with Python 3.6.

-Ubuntu 14.04 LTS ships with Python 3.4, in case you are using this distribution of Ubuntu, you can use
+Ubuntu 16.04 LTS ships with Python 3.5, while Ubuntu 14.04 LTS ships with Python 3.4.
+In case you are using these distribution of Ubuntu, you can use
 dallinger with Python 2.7 or upgrade to the latest Python 3.x on your own.

+(All three of these Ubuntu versions also provide a version of Python 2.7)

 If you do not have Python 3 installed, you can install it from the
 `Python website <https://www.python.org/downloads/>`__.